Divorce Process – Seven Steps in England & Wales

 How long does a typical divorce process take to complete?

-Unfortunately, as divorce is a legal procedure there is no definitive timescale for a divorce to complete within, however, you can use the simple tool below to receive an instant estimate on your personal circumstances.
+Unfortunately, as divorce is a legal procedure there is no definitive timescale for the divorce process to complete.

 The cost of a divorce is another factor to consider along with the timescales.
 In most cases, when doing your divorce online you can save over £750 compared to when you hire local solicitors to handle your divorce.